cnelson20/cx16os/docs/install_guide.md

 Step 2: Run the `BOOT` command in BASIC.

-And now you should be placed into cx16os and `shell` will prompt you to enter a command!
+- If you see a `READY` prompt with a black background in the ISO character set, something went wrong.

-If you see a READY prompt with a black background in the ISO character set, something went wrong.
+Otherwise, you should be placed into cx16os and `shell` will prompt you to enter a command!